sverweij/dependency-cruiser/doc/cli.md

 ### `--no-config`

 Use this if you don't want to use a configuration file.
-Overrides any earlier specified --config (or --validate) option.
+Also overrides earlier specified --config (or --validate) options.

 > If you actually use this, I'm interested in your use case.
 Please drop an
 > [issue on GitHub](https://github.com/sverweij/dependency-cruiser/issues/new?assignees=&labels=&template=use-without-config.md&title=I+use+dependency-cruiser+without+a+configuration+file.+This+is+why:) or contact me on mastodon